002 Operazione Luna

 002 operazione Luna is a 1965 science fiction comedy film directed by Lucio Fulci.
 The film stars Franco and Ciccio, Mónica Randall and Linda Sini.
-The film's Spanish print released in 1968 was titled Dos cosmonautas a la fuerza and ran only 76 minutes.

 Plot

 KGB authorities abduct two criminals (Franco and Ciccio) who look precisely like missing spacemen and pretend they are the returning cosmonauts.
 They launch them in a rocket so that they can land in public view, leading the populace to believe it was the original spacecraft that had returned.
 The two criminals look so much like the astronauts that they even fool their wives.
 Later, however, the actual spacecraft returns to Earth undamaged, and the plan goes awry.
 In the end, Franco and Ciccio stay in Russia, and the real astronauts relocate to Italy.